Honors Alumni Chapter

 2014 Alumni Reunion Photos: https://www.flickr.com/photos/unmalumni/sets/72157647841032838/

 UNM Honors College Homecoming Open House, September 30, 2017

 Join the UNM Honors College for food, refreshments, and fun for the whole family from 1 to 3 p.m. at the Wynn Honors Forum, Lower level of the Student Health Center.
 Come meet the 2017 Distinguished Alumni Honoree, take a group photo, reminisce and reconnect with your fellow Honors Alumni and Faculty.
 RSVP required, available in mid-July.

 Honors College Distinguished Alumni Award

 The UNM Honors College Distinguished Alumni Award salutes the achievements of outstanding alumni whose research, professional achievements, leadership and/or community service contribute to the success and reputation of the UNM Honors College.
 The contribution(s) do not need to be publicly renowned, but should represent important creative effort or accomplishment with societal or educational value.

 - Candidate must have completed a minimum of 6 credit hours of UNM Honor’s coursework.

-- Candidate must be willing to attend the UNM Homecoming Reunion to accept the award in person (exceptions may apply).
+- Candidate must be willing to attend the UNM Homecoming Open House on Sept.
+30, 2017 to accept the award in person (exceptions may apply).

 - Nominations can be made at any time through this link.
-July is the deadline for the annual Fall reunion.
+The deadline for submissions has passed.

 Any questions regarding the Distinguished Alumni Award, please contact Sophia Alvarez at email@example.com or call 505-277-4211.